 This film adapts footage from Megazone 23 Part I.

-While the series listed above are all loosely connected by either their influence upon SDF Macross or adaptation into Robotech, the series listed below influenced the industry which created Robotech but had nothing to do with the media literacy of SDF Macross animation (Robotech animation).
+While the series listed above are all loosely connected by either their influence upon SDF Macross or its adaptation into Robotech, the series listed below influenced the industry which created Robotech but had nothing to do with the media literacy of SDF Macross animation (Robotech animation).

 Voltron III (Lion Force Voltron) September 10, 1984 – 72 episodes